srishtibagchi/cardio/README.md

 # Cardiovascular disease diagnosis

 For the Dartmouth class COSC 89.20, Data Science for Health.
 Project members are Srishti Bagchi, Rachael Chacko, and Cara Van Uden.
+The completed manuscript detailing this project is included here (in this repository.)

 ## Overview